Tuesday, March 21, 2023

 • What features can I add to the app to make it efficient or enjoyable?

-Customer discovery reduces the business failure rate
+It reduces the business failure rate

-Customer discovery tells you if there is a market for your product or it’s just a waste of time and money.
+Customer discovery tells you if there is a market for your product or if it’s just a waste of time and money.

 Customer discovery helps you create a suitable product for customers

-During customer discovery, you learn your customer’s problems and how you can solve them.
+During customer discovery, you learn your customers ’ problems and how you can solve them.
 Using the information enables you to create an excellent product for targeted customers, increasing product adoption.

 The phases of customer discovery